 - The Post-Master's option is for individuals already holding a master's degree in an advanced nursing practice specialty.
 This option is under development and is not available for admission in 2014.

-Metropolitan State University is accredited by the Higher Learning Commission.
-The doctoral program at Metropolitan State University is accredited by Commission on Collegiate Nursing Education.
+The DNP program at Metropolitan State University is accredited by the Commission on Collegiate Nursing Education.

 | Explore the Curriculum

 Applying to the Program